HarshalMore/Continuous-Character-Occurrence-/README.md

 return i:[1,4] p:[13,15]

 This program also provides an option to select your own text file as an input.
-Just make sure that you keep both .py file and txt file in the same folder.
+Just make sure that you keep both .py file and .txt file in the same folder.